Sarah Caudwell

-Sarah Caudwell was the pseudonym of Sarah Cockburn (/ˈkoʊbərn/ KOH-bərn; 27 May 1939 – 28 January 2000), a British barrister and writer of detective stories.
-She is best known for a series of four murder stories written between 1980 and 1999, centred on the lives of a group of young barristers practicing in Lincoln's Inn and narrated by a Hilary Tamar, a professor of medieval law (whose sex is never revealed), who also acts as detective.
+Sarah Cockburn (27 May 1939 – 28 January 2000), who wrote under the pseudonym of Sarah Caudwell, was a British barrister and author of detective stories.
+Her series of four murder stories written between 1980 and 1999 centered on a group of young barristers practicing in Lincoln's Inn, narrated by a Hilary Tamar, a professor of medieval law whose gender is never specified, who fills the role of detective.

 Biography

 Early years

 Sarah Cockburn was born on 27 May 1939 in Weir Road, London.
-Her father was Claud Cockburn, the left-wing journalist, and her mother was Jean Ross, a journalist and political activist who was the model for Christopher Isherwood's Sally Bowles character of Cabaret fame.
+Her father was Claud Cockburn, the left-wing journalist, and her mother was Jean Ross, a journalist and political activist.
+Ross was also inspiration for the character Sally Bowles in Christopher Isherwood's Goodbye to Berlin and its musical adaptation Cabaret.
 Her parents were unmarried and her father left three months after Sarah's birth.

 Caudwell's three half-brothers Alexander Cockburn, Andrew Cockburn, and Patrick Cockburn are journalists.
 She was the half-sister-in-law of Leslie Cockburn and Michael Flanders.
 Journalists Laura Flanders and Stephanie Flanders, and actress Olivia Wilde are her half-nieces.

-During World War II, she lived in Welwyn and Stevenage, Hertfordshire with her mother and maternal grandmother.
+During World War II, she lived in Welwyn and Stevenage, Hertfordshire, with her mother and maternal grandmother.
 In 1945, they moved to Cheltenham.
 She and her mother moved to Scotland in the 1950s, where she attended Aberdeen High School for Girls.
-She received her MA in Classics from the University of Aberdeen in 1960 and won a scholarship to study in Greece.
+She received her MA in classics from the University of Aberdeen in 1960 and won a scholarship to study in Greece.

-She then studied Law at St Anne's College, University of Oxford.
-She was one of the first two female students to be invited to speak at the Oxford Union, after her friends Jenny Grove and Rose Dugdale had dressed up in men's clothes to gain entrance to the male-only debating chamber and had subsequently canvassed support for female students to be admitted.
+She then studied law at St Anne's College, University of Oxford.
+She was one of the first two female students invited to speak at the Oxford Union, after her friends Jenny Grove and Rose Dugdale dressed in men's clothes to gain entrance to the male-only debating chamber and had then canvassed support for the admission of female students.
 She graduated with her BCL in 1962.